 Try Meditation for Better Sleep Tonight

-Step 1: Set the scene.
+Step 1: Set the scene

 At this point, you might consider spraying a calming room scent in the air or dabbing a few drops of essential oils on your pillow.
 Scents such as chamomile and lavender are good for promoting sleep.
 If you like to sleep with background noise, start a stream of white noise or water or wind sounds at a low level.

-Now, climb into bed.
+Now, climb onto the bed.

-Step 2: Position yourself for meditation and a good night’s sleep.
+Step 2: Position yourself for meditation and a good night's sleep

-Step 3: Take three deep breaths.
+Step 3: Take three deep breaths

 Start by taking three deep breaths.
-Remember that these breaths should come from the base of your lungs.
+Remember that these should come from the base of your lungs.
 Start by inhaling and bringing in a full breath of air, feeling your stomach rise as you do so.
 Count slowly to five during your inhale.

 Step 4: Begin your meditation visualization.

 Imagine that you are lying on the soft grass in a cozy clearing in a wood.
 All around you, fresh trees rustle in the light wind.
 Wildflowers grow near your feet and all around you.
 You hear the song of birds and the distant trickling of a mountain stream.
 The temperature is perfect.
-You are in the shade, but you can feel the warmth of the sun and the cool texture of a woodsy-scented breeze.
+You are in the shade, but you can feel the warmth of the sun and the cooling sensation of a woodsy-scented breeze.

 Step 5: Speak a mantra in your mind.